PAPERS / PRESS / PRESENTATIONS

 In this three dimensional social space, we use the design of the meeting space itself to give participants a vocabulary for responding to the meeting as well as a technique for visualizing the history of the meeting itself.
 Read more in our CHI paper

 We propose an extensible cellular building structure that provides people with a space to work, play, and socialize.
-We also describe a set of "social utilities" to support effective navigation, self expression, and visualization.
+We also describe a set of "social utilities" to support effective navigation, self expression, and visualization in a virtual building, analagous to a social network.

 With Dietmar Offenhuber